-15.3.1 Simple subsetting of input files via netCDF attributes without active ice cavities.
+16.3.1 Simple subsetting of input files via netCDF attributes

+The extended grids for use with the under-shelf ice cavities will result in redundant rows around Antarctica if the ice cavities are not active.
+A simple mechanism for subsetting input files associated with the extended domains has been implemented to avoid the need to maintain different sets of input fields for use with or without active ice cavities.
 The existing 'zoom' options are overly complex for this task and marked for deletion anyway.
-This alternative subsetting operates for the j-direction only and works by optionally looking for and using a global file attribute (named : open_ocean_jstart) to determine the starting j-row for input.
-The use of this option is best explained with an example : Consider an ORCA1 configuration using the extended grid bathymetry and coordinate files :
+This alternative subsetting operates for the j-direction only and works by optionally looking for and using a global file attribute (named: open_ocean_jstart) to determine the starting j-row for input.
+The use of this option is best explained with an example: Consider an ORCA1 configuration using the extended grid bathymetry and coordinate files: